telekom-mms/cmcc-operator/docs/custom-resource.md

 The Solr component creates one or more Solr instances, controlled by the `extra.replicas` property.
 With `extra.replicas=1`, a single Solr leader instance is created.
 With `extra.replicas=2` or higher, one or more follower instances are created that replicate the leader automatically.

-The operator will automatically create the cores in the followers, but executing the core admin API request, as documented in the Search Manual.
+The operator will automatically create the cores in the followers, by executing the core admin API request, as documented in the Search Manual.

 ### Component `studio-client`